Aurora, Colorado: Geography

 Aurora's official elevation, posted on signs at the city limits, is 5471 ft.
 However, the city spans a difference in elevation of nearly 1000 ft.
 The lowest elevation of 5285 ft is found at the point where Sand Creek crosses the city limit in the northwest corner of the city, while the highest elevation of 6229 ft is on the extreme southern border of the city in Douglas County, near the intersection of Inspiration and Gartrell roads.

-At the 2020 United States Census, the city had a total area of 423.691 km2 including 1.500 km2 of water.
-The city is about 5 percent more extensive than neighboring Denver and ranks as the 56th largest U.S. city in land area.
+According to 2023 data published by the United States census, the city has a total area of 423.691 km2 including 1.500 km2 of water.
+The city is about 6 percent more extensive than neighboring Denver but 80 percent of the size of Colorado Springs, ranking as the 54th-largest U.S. city in land area.